zultron/mk-builder-2/README.md

 that architecture-independent packages will be built in the native build host environment; this Docker image does not (and cannot) have the correct dependency packages to do that.

+## TODO

+- Test build viability
+  - Currently, RIP builds are known to pass regression tests (the built source tree must be copied to an ARM host with Machinekit run-time dependencies installed to test).
+  - Packages have not been tested.
+Their viability must be determined before taking this project further.
+- Wheezy builds
+  - Using this method to build Wheezy packages is expected to be a much greater challenge than Jessie, since `Multi-Arch:` support is even less mature.
+- Other achitectures:  `i386` and native `amd64` builds
+  - Native builds should be trivial.
+  - This same method should be easily extended to build `i386`-architecture packages.
+  - Raspberry Pi builds could be challenging, since package versions between Raspbian and upstream Jessie may not match.
+This method may break down in that case.